■ Physician-patient:

 What is the purpose of a consent form?

-In many Canadian jurisdictions, it is now a legal requirement that a consent form be completed before any surgical procedure is undertaken in a hospital.
+In many Canadian jurisdictions, hospital/health authority policies require that such a document must be completed before any surgical procedure is undertaken in a hospital.
+This is also a legal requirement in some jurisdictions (e.g. Quebec).
 The consent form itself is only an acknowledgement that the patient agreed to what was proposed.
 It does not speak to the quality or substance of the consent discussion.
 Follow hospital requirements, if applicable, for completing a consent form, but pay special attention to capturing the content of the discussion as opposed to simply completing the form.
 Remember:

 • A consent form itself is not the patient’s consent.